antonpaquin/todo-placeholder/README.md

 Both instances of "placeholder.key" will be replaced in that line, even though only one of them is the actual access point.

-Because of how placeholder internals work, your keys cannot start with an underscore '_'.
+Because of how placeholder internals work, keys for Placeholder objects cannot start with an underscore '_'.

+If your arrow keys aren't working, try `import readline`.